Menu

 BY: Koszdin | Tuesday, May 15, 2018.

 Anyone who employs at least one worker in California must have workers’ compensation insurance.
-That means that if you work as a nanny, maid, or in any other type of domestic setting, your employer must have workers’ compensation insurance, even if you are their only employee.
-However, there are some restrictions and nuances to this general rule that you should discuss with a Los Angeles workers’ compensation attorney.
+If you work as a nanny, maid, or in any other domestic setting, your employer must have workers’ compensation insurance, even if you are their only employee.
+However, this general rule has some restrictions and nuances that you should discuss with a Los Angeles workers’ compensation attorney.

 Who Is Covered?